lexicHQ/docs/flickr_full_code.md

-# Bot Code
+# Full Source Code

-The full source code of main.ts (a.k.a Bot Module) you can copy and paste this in MAIN.TS:
+The full source code for the bot to copy/paste in your `main.ts`:

 ```
     /// <reference path="node.d.ts" />